ldtteam/MinecoloniesWiki/source/items/stash.md

 ## The Use

 To use the Stash, right-click on it to bring up the inventory, which works just like a chest.
-Just put items in the Stash and a Deliveryman will pick them up.
+Put items in the Stash and a Deliveryman will pick them up.